theworldasastage/hugo/content/dev/20180820-dev-web-review.md

 draft: false
 ---

-Here are some excellent articles I read this week.
+Here are some excellent articles I've read this week.

 ## Learning